canopy-js/canopy-js/README.md

 And make every name an address.
 And put at that address a page.
 And put on the page explanation.
-And have explanation impart the idea.
+And put explanation that imparts the idea.

 #### 5. Explanations are mergable